mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 ### The implemented code reflects the intent of the UML designer.

+Using UML diagrams in Java projects is an excellent tool for effective team communication.
 The following figure conveys the Class diagram.

 ![adsClassDiagram](/assets/images/adsClassDiagram.JPG "class diagram"){:class="img-responsive"}